Code of Responsible Technology Usage

 The College assumes the responsibility to ensure the integrity of its computing systems, workstations, and facilities.
 Since no system is absolutely secure, however, usage will be monitored to ensure that irresponsible users cannot affect the performance and integrity of other accounts and other users' information or the systems themselves.

 Each user is solely responsible for the usage incurred through his/her account/workstation.
 Individuals, who intentionally abuse accounts and privileges, degrade system performance, misappropriate resources, or interfere in any way with the operation of the technology, are subject to penalties.
-If you ever discover what may be a security lapse in our systems, please report your concerns to the Office of Information Technology at once
+If you ever discover what may be a security lapse in our systems, please report your concerns to Information Technology Services at once

 Each user is assigned one or more confidential passwords intended to restrict access to files and systems, including e-mail.
 However, students and employees should have no expectation of privacy of documents stored on computer systems or in messages sent across the network.
 The College has the absolute and unconditional right to investigate, review and monitor these materials including, but not limited to: eradication of computer viruses; data access, backup and restoration; hardware and software inventory procedures, including scans for unlicensed software installations; installations, maintenance, updates and repair; investigations relating to compliance with College policies, including the College’s technology policies, and investigation of criminal, unlawful, or unauthorized activities as directed by local, state or federal authorities, or by the senior management of the College.